smbutterfield/ibmt17-18/_23-pc-set-manipulation/a2-tx-mod12transnormform.md

 - playing atonal music
 - **looking for a pattern for our ears to cling to**

-A chord with two tones is a diad.
+A chord with two tones is a dyad.

 When analyzing atonal music, parentheses and commas versus brackets and commas mean different things.

 ## Mod 12 Arithmetic
 In music we use 12 because there are 12 pitches.
 We want to always get our final number between 0 and 11.
-Sometimes you have to subtract 12 to get to a number between 0 and 11, that is called **Octave Equivilancy**.
+Sometimes you have to subtract 12 to get to a number between 0 and 11, because for set theory analysis, all octaves are considered of equal importance.
 - C + P4 = F
 - this is the same, but with interger notation 0 + 5 = 5

 #### More Examples
 - Gb + m3 = Bbb / 6 + 3 = 9
-- A + P5 = E / 9 + 7 = 16 (4 for the octave equivilant)
+- A + P5 = E / 9 + 7 = 16 (4 for the octave equivalent)

-Wherever you set zero, that's how many half-steps you move.
+Wherever you set zero, integer notation tells you how many half-steps you move.
 We typically use fixed zero, so if you're good at your intervals in C major, you will be able to short cut this.

-Why do we have movable doh?
+Why do we have movable do?
 -transposition

-Fixed zero is what we normally use: so interger notation is centered around C at 0.
+Fixed zero is what we normally use: so integer notation is centered around C at 0.
-Harmonic Equivilancy exists between pitch-classes that share the same tone but have different possible pitch names.
+Enharmonic Equivalency exists between pitch-classes that share the same tone but have different possible pitch names.
 - for example, Db and C# are the same tone.

 ### Normal Form (Normal order)